dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-create-a-reactive-form.md

 }
 ```

-The `group()` method of the FormBuilder allows to define a set of controls in an object and also nested form groups.
+The `group()` method of the FormBuilder allows to define a set of controls in an **configuration object** and also nested form groups.
 It is associated with the root form group.
 At each FormControl a default value can be set \(like above with "`sendCatalog: true`"\).

 7\) To be able to use the form in the entire part of the app module the **ReactiveFormsModule has to be imported into the app module**...